73nko/datadog/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)](#testing)

 I've decided to use [testing-library](https://testing-library.com/) with [MSW](https://mswjs.io/) for testing.
-This two libraries allowing us to have a very real integration test for react.
+These two libraries allow us to have a very real integration test for react.

 To launch the test you need to be in the `client/` folder and run: